Your rights if your easyJet Gatwick flight this summer is cancelled

 Do other airlines at Gatwick have the same issue?

-No. Over the past weekend, for example, easyJet made about five times more cancellations than all other airlines at Gatwick put together.
-The airline points out that, with around half the slots at the Sussex airport, it is far more susceptible to disruption than other carriers.
+No. Over the past weekend, for example, easyJet made about five times more cancellations than all other carrier at Gatwick put together.
+The low-cost airline points out that, with around half the slots at the Sussex airport, it is far more susceptible to disruption than other carriers.

-The same pattern applies to British Airways at Heathrow when factors such as bad weather intervene.
+The same pattern applies to British Airways at Heathrow when factors such as bad weather intervene and cause problems at what is the world’s busiest two-runway airport.

 But critics point to a lack of resilience.
 On Monday 10 July, for example, easyJet had cancelled 30 flights to and from Gatwick by 7am – before delays had begun to build up.
 They also point to the cancellation rate on Ryanair and Jet2 to and from London Stansted, another busy airport: it is normally zero, except when air traffic controllers are on strike.